WebAssembly/content-security-policy/proposals/CSP.md

 at this step (Chrome does this, WebKit does not).
 Finally, a WebAssembly module is combined with an _import object_ using `WebAssembly.instantiate` to create an `WebAssembly.Instance` object.
-The import object, broadly, defines the capabilities of the resulting instance, oprtionally including a `WebAssembly.Memory`, bindings for the WebAssembly function imports, and an indirect function call table.
+The import object, broadly, defines the capabilities of the resulting instance, optionally including a `WebAssembly.Memory`, bindings for the WebAssembly function imports, and an indirect function call table.
 It is at this point that the WebAssembly code is actually executable, as the host code can call WebAssembly functions through the